swcarpentry/matlab-novice-inflammation/_episodes/03-loops.md

 - "Use `for` to create a loop that repeats one or more operations."
 ---

-Recall that we have to do this analysis for every one of our dozen datasets.
-And we need a better way than
-typing out commands for each one, because we'll find ourselves writing a lot of duplicate code.
+Recall that we have to do this analysis for every one of our dozen datasets, and we need a better way than typing out commands for each one, because we'll find ourselves writing a lot of duplicate code.
 Remember, code that is repeated in two or more places